Swing Trading vs. Day Trading

 What is your personality?

-If you’re looking for a less intense trading style, then swing trading may be for you.
-Swing trading is all about looking at larger trends and viewing markets from a wider lens.
+If you’re looking for a less intense style, then swing trading may be for you.
+This method is all about looking at larger trends and viewing markets from a wider lens.
 If you have the patience and fortitude to act on the right market shifts when the time comes, then take a second look at swing trading.

 How much time do you have?